Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 - A similar mental state;4

 - File the proper paperwork in a Nevada District Court.
-The Supreme Court of Nevada supplies the necessary forms and instructions at their online self-help center.
+The Supreme Court of Nevada supplies the necessary forms and instructions at its online self-help center.
 These forms can usually be filed in person, online, or through the mail.

 3.1.
 Clark County annulment forms

 Below are some legal forms Clark County District Court (which has jurisdiction over Las Vegas) accepts in annulment cases.
-Note that there is a $269 fee to file a complaint for annulment in Clark County.
+Note that there is a $269 filing fee to file a complaint for annulment in Clark County.

 - Complaint for Annulment (without children)